ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 language
   Options that set the preferred national languages for a user profile.

-  These options will override the system\-wide defaults.
+  These options override the system\-wide defaults.

   | **required**: False
   | **type**: dict

   primary
-    User's primary language.
+    Specifies the user's primary language.

     Value should be either a 3 character\-long language code or an installation\-defined name of up to 24 characters.

-    An empty string will delete this field from the profile.
+    To delete this field from the profile, set :literal:`primary=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str

   secondary
-    User's secondary language.
+    Specifies the user's secondary language.

     Value should be either a 3 character\-long language code or an installation\-defined name of up to 24 characters.

-    An empty string will delete this field from the profile.
+    To delete this field from the profile, set :literal:`secondary=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str

   delete
-    Delete the whole LANGUAGE block from the profile.
+    Setting to :literal:`true` deletes the whole LANGUAGE block from the profile.

-    This option is only valid when updating user profiles, it will be ignored when creating one.
+    This option is only valid when :literal:`operation=update`\ , it is ignored for all other values of operation, including :literal:`operation=create`.

-    This option is mutually exclusive with every other option in this section.
+    This option is mutually exclusive with :literal:`primary` and :literal:`secondary`.

     | **required**: False
     | **type**: bool